-- 1. A Student who believes that he/she has a grievance may complete an Incident Report form available at: grievance.slu.edu - Other forms of communication will be accepted upon request. - 2.
-The Student will receive an e-mail confirmation that the report was submitted and routed to the Ombuds for review. - 3.
-The Ombuds will contact the Student via e-mail within five (5) University business days of receipt of the Incident Report to schedule a meeting. - 4.
-The Ombuds will then conduct an initial review to confirm the grievance is non-academic and that the student has tried to resolve the grievance within the appropriate department where the services

-- are provided.
-The Ombuds will then investigate the grievance by interviewing all related parties and reviewing available and relevant information. - 5.
-Upon completion of the investigation and full review, the Ombuds will contact the Student to discuss the investigation findings. - 6.
-The Ombuds will make a recommendation for a proposed resolution of the grievance to the Student and appropriate parties.
-Recommendations may require the student and a representative from the involved department to participate in a conflict resolution process which may include (1) Conflict Coaching, (2) Facilitated Dialogue, and/or (3) Mediation. - 7.
-If the matter has not been resolved within ten (10) University business days, the Ombuds will communicate to the Student an appropriate revised timeframe for resolution. - 8.
+- 1. A Student who believes that they have a grievance may complete an Incident Report form available at: grievance.slu.edu.
+Other forms of communication will be accepted upon request. - 2.
+The Student will receive an email confirmation that the report was submitted and routed to the Dean of Students Office for review. - 3.
+The Dean of Students Office will contact the Student via e-mail upon receipt of the Incident Report to schedule a meeting. - 4.
+The Dean of Students Office will then conduct an initial review to confirm the grievance is non-academic and that the Student has tried to resolve the grievance within the appropriate department where the services are provided.
+The Dean of Students Office will then research the grievance by interviewing all related parties and reviewing available and relevant information. - 5.
+Upon completion of information gathering and full review, the Dean of Students Office will contact the Student to discuss the findings. - 6.
+The Dean of Students Office will make a recommendation for a proposed resolution of the grievance to the Student and appropriate parties.
+Recommendations may require the Student and a representative from the involved department to participate in a conflict resolution process which may include (1) Conflict Coaching, (2) Facilitated Dialogue, and/or (3) Mediation. - 7.
+If the matter has not been resolved within ten (10) University business days, the Dean of Students Office will communicate to the Student an appropriate revised timeframe for resolution. - 8.
 If the Student is not satisfied with the recommended resolution, the Student may complete the Grievance Appeal Form.
 It must be submitted within two (2) University business days after the recommended resolution has been provided.
-The appeal will be reviewed by the Dean of Students. - 9.
-The Dean of Students will have five (5) University business days to respond in writing to the appeal. - 10.
-If the student is not satisfied with the Dean of Students' determination, the student may submit an appeal to the Vice President who oversees the department in which the grievance is directed.
-It must be submitted within two (2) University business days after the Dean of Students determination. - 11.
+The appeal will be reviewed by the Associate Vice President & Dean of Students. - 9.
+The Associate Vice President & Dean of Students will have five (5) University business days to respond in writing to the appeal.

+- 10. If the student is not satisfied with the Associate Vice President & Dean of Students' determination, the Student may submit an appeal to the Vice President who oversees the department in which the grievance is directed.
+It must be submitted within two (2) University business days after the Associate Vice President & Dean of Students determination. - 11.
 The Vice President or designee will notify the Student of the final decision within ten (10) University business days of receipt of the appeal.